Majuro: Religion

 Most of the population is Christian.
 The majority are Protestant and follow the United Church of Christ (47%), Assembly of God (16%) and others such as Bukot Nan Jesus (5%), Full Gospel (3%), Reformed Congressional Church (3%), the Salvation Army (2%), Seventh-Day Adventist (1%), and Meram in Jesus (1%).
 8% of the population are Catholic, with the Cathedral of the Assumption of the Roman Catholic Apostolic Prefecture of the Marshall Islands located in Majuro.

 Islamic influence has been increasing.
 There are a sizable number of Ahmadi Muslims.
 The first mosque opened in Majuro in September 2012.

 There are also LDS churches, Baptist churches, and Jehovah's Witnesses.

+Ethnic composition

 Economy

 Majuro's economy is driven by the service sector, which composed 86% of the GDP in 2011.

 On September 15, 2007, Witon Barry, of the Tobolar Copra processing plant in the Marshall Islands' capital of Majuro, said power authorities, private companies and entrepreneurs had been experimenting with coconut oil as an alternative to diesel fuel for vehicles, power generators, and ships.
 Coconut trees abound in the Pacific's tropical islands.
 Copra from 6 to 10 coconuts makes 1 litre of oil.

 Air Marshall Islands has its headquarters in Majuro.